flowcore-io/usable-pr-validator/README.md

 # Make sure you're on the branch you want to test
 git checkout your-feature-branch

-# Run the test
+# Run the full validation test
 ./test-local.sh

+# OR test MCP connection only (faster, verifies Usable integration)
+./test-local.sh --mcp-only
 ```

-The script will:
+The full test will:
 1. Verify all required environment variables are set
 2. Install ForgeCode CLI if not already installed
 3. Fetch the necessary git refs